-

 There is no agreement under the WTO legal architecture (i.e., agreements covered in Annexes 1 through 4 of the Marrakesh Agreement Establishing the World Trade Organization (“Marrakesh Agreement”)) to which the United States is not a party.
 The United States has signed and ratified all the multilateral agreements under the WTO, including the Trade Facilitation Agreement and the Agreement on Fisheries Subsidies.
 The United States is also a party to the two plurilateral agreements included in Annex 4 of the Marrakesh Agreement: The Agreement on Trade in Civil Aircraft and the Agreement on Government Procurement.
 The United States is also a party to the Information Technology Agreement and the 1994 Agreement on Trade in Pharmaceutical Products.

-The United States does not participate in the Joint Initiative on Investment Facilitation for Development (“IFD”), which a group of developing and least-developed WTO Members launched to develop a multilateral agreement on IFD to improve conditions for foreign direct investment in developing and least-developed countries.
-In October 2023, over 110 WTO Members taking part in the negotiations reached consensus on pursuing incorporation of the IFD agreement into Annex 4 of the Marrakesh Agreement.
-Whether and when the United States will participate in this initiative is unclear.
+The United States does not participate in the Joint Initiative on Investment Facilitation for Development (“IFD”), which a group of developing and least-developed WTO Members launched to establish a multilateral agreement on IFD to improve conditions for foreign direct investment in developing and least-developed countries.
+In July 2024 during the mid-year meeting of the WTO General Council, 125 WTO Members sought for incorporation of the IFD Agreement (the text of which was finalized in November 2023) into Annex 4 of the Marrakesh Agreement, but it was blocked by three other WTO Members.
+At the time, the United States expressed that it had no intention of joining the IFD Agreement while it did not object to the Agreement’s incorporation into the WTO framework as an Annex 4 plurilateral agreement.

 -